How Long Does it Take to Get a Green Card?

 Attorney Massiel Silva Tadeo is a partner and owner at The Tadeo & Silva Law Firm.
 She specializes in removal (deportation) defense, family immigration, and hardship waivers.
 Published on: May 5, 2019, Last updated on: June 14, 2019.

-Many immigrants in the US wonder, “How long does it take to get a Green Card?”
+Many immigrants in the US wonder, “How long does it take for a Green Card?”
 At Tadeo & Silva Immigration Attorneys, we can answer that question as well as assist you in the Green Card process.

 Call or email today to schedule your consultation.